(Inside: Becoming old? Dealing with getting older? Wonder about the future of getting old? Aging is NOT a crisis – your best years are ahead of you!)

 Aging isn’t a crisis.
 Instead, it’s a gift – there’s always something to look forward to.
 So, I’m sticking with never.

-Read the Full Build-Your-Faith-Through-Everyday-Momlife Series
+Read the more in the Build-Your-Faith-Through-Everyday-Momlife Series

 This man who experience God’s supernatural power, later found himself in complete despair, with shaken faith, depressed and anxious, trying to hear God’s voice.
 (Have you been there too?)
 1 Kings 19:11-13 says: